 70 ft/min = 24.5 x Q / (8.5^2 – 4.5^2)

 Q = 148 gal/min

 Since the pump’s idle rate of 175 gal/min > 148 gal/min, the minimum flow rate is 175 gal/min.

-3. The friction pressures for each pump rate is calculated as:
+3. The friction pressures for each pump rate in bit hydraulics are calculated as follows:

 Pp = PB + Pr